aspnetzero/documents/docs/en/Development-Mvc-Core-Docker.md

 Infrastructure contains **mssql-server-linux** as a replacement for your LocalDb and **redis** server for your applications.

-In your `aspnet-core\docker\mvc\` folder, you will find **run-infrastructure.ps1** file which uses **docker-compose.infrastructure.yml** file to setup your infrastructure.
+In your `aspnet-core\docker\infrastructure\` folder, you will find **run-infrastructure.ps1** file which uses **docker-compose.infrastructure.yml** file to setup your infrastructure.
 Running the shell script should have a similar output like below.

 <img src="images/development-docker-mvc/docker-infrastructure-run.png" alt="docker-infrastructure-run"/>